kmjbyrne/counterjs/README.md

 # CounterJS
-An extremely simple, super lightweight and no trills JavaScript plugin for handling countdowns or timer operations.
+An extremely simple, super lightweight and no trills attached JavaScript plugin for handling countdowns or timer operations.

 ## Use Cases
 1. Simplest of all - a basic counter that counts down from a given ceiling value.
 2. A series of counters in different locations on the page.

+**There are two ways basic methods in which to use this plugin**.

+1. HTML.
+2. JavaScript instantiation.

+_A little note: _

+_JQuery is super great at what it is does, a marvellous library and I do not knock it.
+However, not everyone wishes to use it.
+Due to this, the ability to use the plugin without jQuery is catered for!
+A library with zero dependencies is the simplest and most straightforward for just plug and play._

 ## How to get started

-There are two ways in which to use this plugin.
-JQuery is super great at what it is does but not everyone wishes to use it.
-Due to this, the ability to use the plugin without jQuery is catered for!

 ### The HTML Way